apoishi/trybe-zoo-functions/README.md

 ## About the project

 This repository contains the zoo functions project developed while studying at Trybe.
+This projects put into practice the skills with `ES6`, `Higher Order Functions` and tests.

-This projects puts into practice the skills with `ES6`, `Higher Order Functions` and tests, the city hall gave you an important mission: organize the zoo's information! 🐘
+The city hall gave you an important mission: organize the zoo's information! 🐘

-You will be responsible for developing functions that seek information about zoo animals such as: species and location.
+You will be responsible for developing functions that search information about the zoo animals such as: species and location.
 In addition, you will also get data about the people who collaborate with the maintenance and care of the zoo. 🧑‍🌾

 It does not stop there! 🤩